Jacob Meyers Player Props: Astros vs. Twins

 Jacob Meyers At The Plate

+- In 61.5% of his 39 games this season, Meyers has picked up at least one hit.
+He's also had nine multi-hit games.

-- Looking at the 38 games he has played this year, he's homered in four of them (10.5%), and in 2.8% of his trips to the plate.
+- In 10.3% of his games this season, he has gone deep, and 2.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.